ropensci-archive/rromeo/README.md

-`rromeo` lets you retrieve the policies of all journals of a given colour using the function `rr_romeo_colour()` (**NOTE:** this function can be slow as there many journals to retrieve):
+`rromeo` lets you retrieve the policies of all journals of a given colour using the function `rr_romeo_colour()` (**NOTE:** this function can be slow as there are many journals to retrieve):

 ``` r
 green_journals = rromeo::rr_romeo_colour("green")